skienzmatishun/rippreport/content/p/rule-32/index.md

 title: RULE 32
 date: 2023-12-14
 thumbnail: img/rule-32.jpg
-summary: Murray Lawrence was wrongly convicted and has been in jail for over 20 years.
-New evidence suggests his innocence, and a legal filing has been submitted to challenge his conviction.
+summary: Ruthless prosecutors and investigators willfully buried crucial exculpatory findings to lock up an innocent suspect for twenty years.
+Official post-conviction filings expose how law enforcement hid medical facts that completely contradicted their false trial narrative.
+Discover how this vital legal filing serves as the ultimate key to unlocking the prison doors on a horrific cover-up.
 tags:
 - Murray Lawrence Jr
 - Hoss Mack